How to Enter

 Before You Register

-- Read the Contest Rules
+- Read the Contest Schedule and take note of the deadlines

 - Visit the Spaghetti Workshop page to learn about what it takes to build a machine successfully